-RTALOLG 7 November 2017 Okere ki Kaituna Kaitiaki Group 27 October 2017
+Okere ki Kaituna Kaitiaki Group 19 October 2018

-Ohau ki Rotoiti Kaitiaki Group Unable to agree on a suitable date
+Ohau ki Rotoiti Kaitiaki Group No meeting

-BOPRC facilitated these meetings and presented the 2016/2017 Okere/Ohau Annual Report.
+BOPRC facilitated these meetings and presented the 2017/2018 Okere/Ohau Annual Report.
 Meeting minutes were recorded and were made available to the group Chairs and then for further distribution to its members.

-Both Kaitiaki Groups are required to submit Cultural Management Plans (CMP) to the Consent Holder within three years of the commencement of this consent.
+Both Kaitiaki Groups were required to submit Cultural Management Plans (CMP) to the Consent Holder within three years of the commencement of this consent.